bshelden/Pouches/readme.md

 Requirements
 ------------

-[Minecraft Forge](http://files.minecraftforge.net/) - At least version 7.7.1.647 as that is what I build against.
+ * [Minecraft Forge](http://files.minecraftforge.net/) - At least version 7.7.1.662 as that is what I build against.
+ * Scala 2.10 (Included with minecraft forge)

 Building
 --------